Pre-Qualification vs. Pre-approval

-A mortgage pre-qualification is simply an estimate of how much home you can afford and how much money a lender would be willing to loan you.
+A mortgage pre-qualification is simply an estimate of how much home you can afford and how much money a lender will loan you.

 The best time to get a pre-qualification is at the beginning of your home buying process, before you start looking at homes.
 This involves either sitting with a lender or speaking with one on the phone.
-They will ask you to provide information on your income, assets, debts and a potential down payment amount.
-The lender will then provide you with a ballpark figure in writing of how much he/she thinks you could afford to pay for a monthly mortgage.
+Lenders ask you to provide information on your income, assets, debts and a potential down payment amount.
+Then, the lender provides you with a ballpark figure in writing of how much he/she thinks you could afford to pay for a monthly mortgage.

-There is no cost involved for a pre-qualification.
+Pre-qualification is free.
 This estimate is useful for helping you figure out if buying a home is a viable option, and if so, what your price range would probably be.

 In this case, you provide a home loan lender with actual documentation of your income, assets, and debts.
-They will run a credit check and work to verify all your employment and financial information.
-Once you are approved, the lender will give you a letter of commitment stating how much money they are willing to loan you.
+Then, the lender runs a credit check and works to verify all your employment and financial information.
+Once you are approved, the lender gives you a letter of commitment stating how much money they are willing to loan you.

 A pre-approval is not a guarantee you will be approved for a mortgage.
-The funding will only be given when the property appraisal, title search and other verifications check out on the home you have chosen to buy.
+You only receive the funding when the property appraisal, title search and other verifications check out on the home you have chosen to buy.